TheodorAT/Large-Scale-SoftEng/README.md

 7. Write code and tests covering the code you wrote.
 Document new functions with doc strings and lines of code that are not described by the code itself.
 Make sure that the code is correctly formatted using `make check`/`make format`.

-8. Commit as often as you like, preferably after every big change.
-When the feature is ready to be reviewed, push the branch to GitLab: `git push -u origin createRegistering-ETS-766`
+8. Commit and push to your branch as often as you like, preferably after every big change.
+Do the first push with `git push -u origin createRegistering-ETS-766`, after that `git push` should suffice.

-9. Create a merge request to the main branch on the [coursegit website](https://coursegit.cs.lth.se/etsn05/team-1-2023/-/branches) website.
+9. When the feature is ready to be reviewed, create a merge request to the main branch on the [coursegit website](https://coursegit.cs.lth.se/etsn05/team-1-2023/-/branches) website.
 Don't forget to run `git fetch main && git merge origin/main` to get the latest changes.

 ### Configure your editor